SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *findFunction(name :: String)*
 Searches for a controller function with the given descriptor.
 Returns *false*, if not found.

-#### *getAction(function :: ControllerFunction, trigger :: String)*
+#### *getActions(function :: ControllerFunction, trigger :: String)*
-Returns the controller action for the given function / trigger combination.
+Returns the controller actions for the given function / trigger combination.
 Only currently active actions, which are bound to a function by their mode or plugin, are considered.
 Returns *false*, if there is no action currently connected to the function.

 #### *registerButtonBox(buttonBox :: ButtonBox)*
 Registers a visual representation for the hardware controller.
 This method is automatically called by the constructor of [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-buttonbox-extends-configurationitem-simulator-controllerahk).